-Quantitative evaluation of arthritis in the tibio-femoral joint using software and programming tools
+Development of image processing tools for quantitative evaluation of arthritis in the tibio-femoral joint

 Project Leader: Kathryn Stok